NorthropGrumman/jellyfish/docs/books/modeling-with-the-system-descriptor/introduction-to-the-system-descriptor-language.md

 The example above provides an introduction to the syntax of the language.
 Each of the items in the model will be covered in later chapters.

-# Why model with the System Descriptor language?
+# Why Model with the System Descriptor Language?
 Ambiguity between the system engineering teams and software engineering teams is an unfortunate reality for most engineering efforts.
 Ambiguity can lead to conflicts between these teams, reduce product quality, and profoundly increases cost.
 This ambiguity can be attributed to the different level of abstraction between those who specify the